Skip to main content

 The long-term EU budget, which was topped up to meet the COVID-related challenges, ensures that more than 50% of the Recovery Plan is dedicated to modernisation, through research and innovation, climate and digital transitions, and preparedness, recovery and resilience.

-This forward-thinking package, in line with the European Green Deal, will fight climate change.
-30% of the EU budget will be spent on this priority.
+This forward-thinking package, in line with the European Green Deal, will fight climate change and at least 30% of the EU budget will be spent on this priority.
 It will also pay specific attention to biodiversity protection.

-To access the Recovery and Resilience funds, each EU member country has provided a national recovery and resilience plan, in which at least 37% of expenditure is allocated to climate and 20% to digital investments and reforms, and which must be implemented by 2026.
+To access the Recovery and Resilience funds, each EU member country has provided a national Recovery and Resilience Plan (RRP), in which at least 37% of expenditure is allocated to climate and 20% to digital investments and reforms.
+The plans must be implemented by 2026.

 Next Generation EU